Keratoconjunctivitis

-Keratoconjunctivitis is inflammation ("-itis") of the cornea and conjunctiva.
+Keratoconjunctivitis is a term used to describe inflammation of both the cornea (the clear, front part of the eye) and the conjunctiva (the thin, transparent membrane covering the white part of the eye and lining the inside of the eyelids).
+This condition can have various causes, and its presentation may vary depending on the underlying factors.

 When only the cornea is inflamed, it is called keratitis; when only the conjunctiva is inflamed, it is called conjunctivitis.

 Causes

 There are several potential causes of the inflammation: